Breast Lift

 All breast surgeries can result in the breast and/or nipple becoming either overly sensitive or not sensitive enough.
 This change can vary in degree and may be temporary or permanent.
 It can affect sensation during breastfeeding or sexual response.

-You may experience numbness or hypersensitivity during the healing process, sometimes both.
-This usually diminishes over time.
-It is important to remember that it can take up to a year, and sometimes two, for full sensation to return after breast augmentation.
+During the healing process, you may experience numbness or hypersensitivity—or sometimes both.
+This typically subsides over time.
+It is important to remember that it can take up to a year, sometimes two, for full sensation to return after a breast augmentation.

 Rippling